We put a lot of emphasis on the residential market when analysing the land cycle.

 ‘You make money by fixing problems.’

-With this in mind, I reached out to Warren for an interview yesterday.
+With this in mind, I reached out to Warren for an interview recently.

-Warren is an entertaining character — a down to earth guy who hates to see investors lose money.
-He cuts through the BS and delivers the facts as they are.
+Warren is an entertaining character, a down-to-earth guy who hates to see investors lose money.

 In Warren’s words:

 ‘When there’s bad news, you run towards it.
 You don’t run away from it.
 That’s where the opportunities are.
 Whether it’s a stock market or the property market or any type of investment, to make money, you’ve got to buy when most people want to sell.
 And it really isn’t that hard.’